SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Seal Speed: 10
 Special: Paralysis 2, Immobilization 2
 Requires: 2 Kunai or Shuriken and 5 yards of Ninja Wire

-Tags: Grab
+Tags: Attack, Projectile

+Effects:
-Effects: If this hits, the target becomes Grappled and is treated as if they are in a Clinch, except it is with the wire instead of you.
+If this hits, the target becomes Grappled and is treated as if they are in a Clinch, except it is with the wire instead of you.
 Typically, the wire is easy to break out of for Chakra enhanced ninja.
 However, the addition of Raiton increases the wire's durability and disorganizes the target's musculature enough that they can't as easily summon their strength to escape.
 The Wire is treated as having 1d20+10+CHA/8 for Grapple Rolls to any relevant Break Clinch or Escape Grapple attempts.
-Anybody attempting to escape gains a cumulative \+5 to any Escape Grapple or Break Clinch actions after the first one.
+Anybody attempting to escape gains a cumulative +5 to any Escape Grapple or Break Clinch actions after the first one.
 The Wire does not get any bonuses from a target's failed Break Clinch actions.

-The Target gains Paralysis 1 and Immob 1 so long as they are clinched by the wire
+The Target has Paralysis 2 and Immob 2 so long as they are clinched by the wire.

 ### **Juude \- Electric Charge**

 Rubbing your hands together you create a large electrical charge, which only needs the slightest touch to be delivered, and will temporarily energize the opponent with an amount of lightning-elemental chakra.

 Chakra: 10
+Accuracy: \+2
 Range: Melee
 Speed: 6
 Seal Speed: 6

-Tags: Utility, Melee
+Tags: Attack, Utility, Melee

 Effects:
 This 'charges' an opponent, and gives the next ranged Raiton technique used against them an Accuracy bonus of \+1, plus the severity of any Paralysis they have.
 Thus, when using Raiton against someone with Juude and Paralysis 3 you'd have a \+4 Accuracy bonus.

-This technique benefits from a \+2 ACC bonus.

 ### **Jinrai no Jutsu \- Thunderclap Technique**

 The user puts both hands together, forming a miniature thunder bolt between his hands, splitting the air and forming an extremely loud BANG, which is rather startling when you're a few feet from it, and not expecting it.
 It has the added benefits of temporarily deafening the opponent.

 Chakra: 16
-Area: 10 radius around user
+Area: 10
-Special: Stun 4
 Speed: 14
 Seal Speed: 9
+Special: Stun 8

 Tags: Utility, AoE

 Effects:

-Make opposed Initiative checks rather than ACC and defense.
-Anybody that fails must then roll a status check.
-If the target loses a status roll then the stun's severity is doubled.
-And for the next 30 ICs, they receive a \-5 to all Awareness checks alongside losing all their ranks in Enhanced Hearing and any other Ability that requires it.
+Anybody that gains stun, for the next 30 ICs, receives a -5 to all Awareness checks alongside losing all their ranks in Enhanced Hearing and any other Ability that requires it.
 This jutsu cannot be used again for 100 IC.

 ### **Shinkei Attou no Jutsu \- Nerve Overloading Technique**

 You send a 'spark' of chakra into an enemy, stimulating any electrical chakra already in their system and sending them into several seconds of agonizing convulsions.

 Chakra: 16
+Accuracy: \+X
 Range: 15
 Speed: 8
 Seal Speed: 8
+Special: Stun 5 \* X

-Tags: Utility
+Tags: Attack, Projectile

 Effects:
-This has \+3 Accuracy per level of Paralysis on the target.
-It ends all Raiton-induced Paralysis effects on them, and inflicts them with a Stun equal to 5 per severity of the highest Paralysis removed.
-Thus, someone suffering from Paralysis 4 would be Stunned for 20 IC.
+X is the level of Paralysis on the target.
+Thus, someone suffering from Paralysis 4 would be Stunned for 20 IC and you’d have a +4 Accuracy.

 ### **Kyousou Ikazuchi no Jutsu \- Racing Thunder Technique**